 *This post contains an affiliate link.
 Please see my Privacy Page for more info.

 This is one of our favorite spots to hang out and talk about our day after we've had dinner.
 The chairs are from Wayfair (*affiliate link) and the cream pillow covers are from H&M.

 Of course we already have plans for this space.
 A lot of the wood and the posts are rotting out, and it will all have to be taken care of sooner rather than later.
-The hubs would also like to extend the roof and porch down to the guest bedroom, but the front of the house doesn’t get a lot of sun and it would make the bedroom dark, and that is no bueno.
+The hubs would also like to extend the roof and porch down to the guest bedroom, but the front of the house doesn't get a lot of sun and it would make the bedroom dark.
+That is no bueno.

 For now though, it's enough to keep us dry and we are truly enjoying it.

 So much is going on inside the house too, and the rooms are coming together.
 We've got a long way to go but I'm excited to share how far it's come.
 I also need to fill you in on the DIY garden cabinet I did for the front porch.

 You can also check out my rustic wheelbarrow...